New to LHBC?

 Where do I take my children or teenager on Sunday?

-Children (birth through Kindergarten) classes are in the nursery located behind the auditorium.
+Children (birth through Kindergarten) classes are in the preschool area located behind the auditorium.
 Children (1st through 6th grade) classes are located upstairs in the gym.
-Youth (7th through 12th grade) classes are also located upstairs in the gym.
+Youth (7th through 12th grade) classes are located downstairs in the gym youth room.

 What does it mean to be a "member" of LHBC?

 By becoming a member of a church means that you have identified with that church and will support that church through your service and giving.
 If you are a believer then you are already part of the Church which is the universal body of Christ.
 However, it is essential for your personal growth as a believer that you join a local church.
 It is also essential to the growth of the church as a whole that you give of yourself and your resources to a local body of believers.

 How do I become a member of LHBC?